impresspages-plugins/HybridAuth/README.md

 ## Features

 Supports login to ImpressPages via Facebook, Google and GitHub.
 Uses HybridAuth library from http://hybridauth.sourceforge.net/
+Adds social login icons to user login and registration forms.

+## Requirements

+`HybridAuth` plugin requires `User` plugin installed.
+Download `User` plugin from https://github.com/impresspages-plugins/User.
+To see the effects of the plugin you need to drag login, registration or logout widgets to your page.

 ## Installing

 1. Upload `HybridAuth` directory to your website's `Plugin` directory.
 2. Login to the administration area.
-3. Go to `Plugins` panel, locate `HybridAuth` plugin and click `activate` button.
+Go to `Plugins` panel, locate `HybridAuth` plugin and click `activate` button.
-4. Fill plugin configuration panel with your application OAuth IDs and secrets.
+3. Fill plugin configuration panel with your application OAuth IDs and secrets.
+See instructions below on how to do this.

 ### Setting up login via Facebook
 1. Login to Facebook, and open https://developers.facebook.com/apps page.